Chemistry – Experimental techniques and chemical analysis - Acid-base titrations | e-Consult

 Procedure:

-- Carefully pipette 25.0 cm3 of the HCl solution into a clean conical flask.
-Rinse the pipette thoroughly with distilled water to ensure all the solution is transferred.
+- Carefully pipette 25.0 cm3 of the strong acid solution into a clean conical flask.
+Rinse the pipette thoroughly with distilled water.

-- Add 2-3 drops of phenolphthalein indicator to the conical flask.
+- Add 2-3 drops of the chosen indicator to the conical flask.

-- Fill the burette with distilled water, ensuring no air bubbles are present at the top.
-Record the initial reading of the burette to the nearest 0.05 cm3.
+- Fill the burette with distilled water, ensuring no air bubbles are present.
+Record the initial burette reading.

-- Slowly add the HCl from the burette to the conical flask while swirling the flask continuously.
-As the titration proceeds, the solution in the conical flask will gradually change from colorless to a faint pink colour around the endpoint.
+- Slowly add the strong acid from the burette to the conical flask while swirling the flask continuously.

-- Continue adding the HCl dropwise until a faint pink colour persists for at least 30 seconds when swirling the solution.
-This indicates the endpoint of the titration.
+- Continue adding the acid dropwise until a permanent colour change occurs, indicating the endpoint of the titration.

-- Repeat the titration at least three times to obtain concordant results (results within 0.2 cm3).
+- Repeat the titration at least three times to obtain concordant results.